Show summary Hide summary

 - 🔍 Genealogical research is often to be done in Central Europe.

-- 🌍 It is mainly found in small dispersed hubs in the United States and Germany.
+- 🌍 It is mainly found in small scattered communities in the United States and Germany.

-- 💡 The orthographic variety requires caution in research.
+- 💡 The spelling variety calls for caution in research.

 - 🎭 No major celebrities, just discreet but endearing bearers.